A 44 year old man has been awarded £7,000 after errors were made when his dentist failed to properly re-root fill the tooth.

 Mr Coles contacted Patient Claim Line to pursue a medical negligence claim against his dentist.
 The case settled in October 2018 and Mr Coles was awarded £7,000.

-Hannah Ashcroft, a medical negligence solicitor here at Patient Claim Line, said: “We are pleased to have secured this settlement for Terry so that he can now undergo the treatment he requires on a private basis.
+Hannah Luscombe, a medical negligence solicitor here at Patient Claim Line, said: “We are pleased to have secured this settlement for Terry so that he can now undergo the treatment he requires on a private basis.
 We wish Terry the very best for the future.”